luisdaniel0/json-api/README.md

 # Valorant Character API

-### Free to use Valorant Character JSON API that retrieves data from every character in Riot Games' Valorant game
+### Free to use Valorant Character JSON API that retrieves data from every character in Riot Games' Valorant game with full CRUD functionality